 It also helps to be enthusiastic, energetic, and positive.
 You’ll mostly be teaching children so being high-energy and able to keep the kids engaged is going to be the skill that sets you apart from the average online English teacher.

 How Much Does Teaching English Online Pay?

-While teaching English classes online is an entry-level job, exactly what you’ll earn as an online English teacher depends on your teaching experience, your qualifications (think TEFL certification and university degree), and the online school you choose to work with.
+While teaching English classes online is an entry-level work from home job, exactly what you’ll earn as an online English teacher depends on your teaching experience, your qualifications (think TEFL certification and university degree), and the online school you choose to work with.